 1. Snow and ice buildup on the roof

-Generally speaking, Canadian homes are designed to stand up to the trials of winter.
+Generally speaking, Canadian homes are designed to withstand the harsh winter.
 But snow and ice can easily build up and all that extra weight can damage your roof.

 When to clear the snow or ice from your roof

-That said, the dangers are real and injuries are all too common, so we recommend that you hire a professional with the right equipment and knowledge of safety procedures, especially for removing ice, which is a more difficult job.
+Call in the pros: That said, the dangers are real and injuries are all too common, so we recommend that you hire a professional with the right equipment and knowledge of safety procedures, especially for removing ice, which is a difficult job.

 Warning signs of water seepage